nimuse2/react-native-tech-test/recipe_app_lite/Response.md

 ### General

-Time taken: Probably in total about a day.
-It took me longer to set up environments.
+Time taken: Probably in total about a day/ 2 days.
+It took me longer to set up environments/ pipelines.
 Some wrong turns.
-Uneccasry complications.
-I feel I am rusty having not been commercially coding for almost 6 months.
+Unnecassary complications.
+I feel I am rusty having not been commercially coding for almost 6 months!.
 And unfamiliar with some techniques and the database schema.

 IOS/Android: Only tested on IOS